Toloka/docs/en/guide/concepts/skipped-assignments.md

 - **ban** — Block access to the project or all of the requester's projects for the specified number of days.
 Only the requester can view the reason.

-    If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's responses is not saved after the ban is lifted.
-The skill value is based on new responses.
+    If access to tasks is blocked temporarily (for example, for 7 days), the history of the Toloker's task suite responses is not saved after the ban is lifted.
+The skill value is based on new task suite responses.

 - **accept user's answers** — Requires the [manual review](offline-accept.md) option to be set.

     Useful if the Toloker completes most tasks well.
 Example: The Toloker completed more than 80% of the tasks correctly and you are satisfied with this result.
-The rule will work automatically and accept all responses in the pool.
+The rule will work automatically and accept all task suite responses in the pool.

 - **suspend** — Suspend the Toloker's access to the pool for the specified number of days.
 Only the requester can view the reason.